RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Advanced Searching

+To be able to search by other parameters in the search box, you need to use special tokens.
+These are words referring to the parameter followed by a colon, for example `seed: 12345` will add a search term that filters images using a seed value of `12345`.

-The prompt, if any, must always come first.
+The prompt query, if any, should always come first, in order to avoid being interpreted as an argument to the parameter token.

-You can also include image generation parameters in your search query.

-Add the parameters to the end of your query, e.g:

 ```
 A man staring into a starry night sky, by Van Gogh steps: 20 cfg:12
 ```

 Parameters will be ANDed, meaning adding more parameters will filter out more results.
+The above query will show images that have

+* prompt contains `A man staring into a starry night sky`
+* AND `by Van Gogh`
+* AND `steps` is `20`
+* AND `cfg` is `12`

-The way the query is parsed is, each possible parameter is matched and then removed from the query.
+When parsing the query, each possible parameter is matched and then removed.
 Any remaining unmatched text will be considered as part of the prompt.

 # Supported parameters